Skip to content

 — TechCrunch

-In the early 90s, I left for San Francisco, covering for Radio Nova and La Tribune the birth of the Web and cyberculture — Burning Man, the first virtual reality experiments, the launch of Wired magazine.
-In 1996, at Sun Microsystems, I discovered the early premises of cloud computing.
+In the early 90s, I left for San Francisco, covering first for Radio Nova and then La Tribune the birth of the Web and cyberculture — Burning Man, the first virtual reality experiments, the launch of Wired magazine.
+In 1996, during a stint at Sun Microsystems, I discovered the early premises of cloud computing and fell in love.

 Becoming an entrepreneur, I launched in 2000 one of the first blogging platforms and created GenerationMP3, which quickly became the meeting place for everyone interested in new forms of music distribution.